-Danske Bank hires finance chief from Commerzbank in shake-up
+Danske Bank poaches Commerzbank finance chief in post-scandal shake-up

 Commerzbank, Germany’s second-largest bank behind Deutsche, is looking at possible staff cuts and closing some branches, sources have told Reuters.

-Danske Chief Executive Chris Vogelzang, who joined Denmark’s largest bank on June 1, sacked former interim CEO Jesper Nielsen that month as he sought to draw a line under the money laundering scandal, which rocked investor confidence and prompted investigations around the world.
+Danske Chief Executive Chris Vogelzang, who joined Denmark’s largest bank on June 1, sacked former interim CEO Jesper Nielsen that month after thousands of Danish customers were overcharged for an investment product, in his first attempt to draw a line and regain trust from both customers and investors.

+Shares in Danske are down some 65% since the money laundering scandal began to unfold in July 2017, rocking investor confidence and prompting investigations around the world.
+Danske shares rose nearly 3% on Thursday.

-Danske also said on Thursday that Berit Behring, who oversees the bank’s Swedish operations, will take over as new head of wealth management from Jacob Aarup-Andersen.
+Danske also said on Thursday that Berit Behring, who oversees the bank’s Swedish operations, will take over as new head of wealth management from Jacob Aarup-Andersen, who the country’s financial regulator blocked from taking the CEO role on the grounds of having insufficient experience.

 Andersen will take up the position as CFO until Engels joins the bank in April next year, and will the move to a position as head of Danish banking activities, Danske said.